Lissus (Crete): Situation and archaeology

 This place occupies a small hollow of the hills facing the sea, like a theatre.
 Near the church of the Panaghia are what appear to be vestiges of an ancient temple, consisting of granite columns, and white marble fragments, architraves, and pediments.
 Further on, appears to have been another temple, and a theatre.
-The tombs are on the southwest side of the plain.
-They are worked independent of the rock, with arched roofs.
+The tombs with arched rooves, are on the southwest side of the plain on the cliffside overlooking the site.
 There are perhaps fifty of them.

-In 1957–58 the city was excavated by N. Platon.
-There were discovered ruins of a theatre, aqueduct, cemetery, and baths of the ancient times, and Palaeo-Christian basilicas.
-In the area, there were also found many votive objects, which are now exhibited at the Archaeological Museums of Heraklion and Chania.
-In no other city of Crete, apart from Gortys, there were found so many pieces of sculpture.
-This fact testifies the prosperity and the power of the Asclepieum of Lissus.
+In 1957–58 the city was excavated by N. Platon and archaeologists.
+They discovered ruins of a theatre, aqueduct, a cemetery, ancient baths, and Palaeo-Christian basilicas.
+In the area, they also found many statues and votive objects, which are now exhibited at the new Archaeological Museum of Chania (reopened in 2022).
+An ancient theatre, or Odeon, was uncovered at the site of Lissos in 2023, one of the great archaeological discoveries of that year.

+In no other city of Crete, apart from Gortys, were so many pieces of sculpture found.
+This fact testifies to the prosperity and the power of the Asclepieum of Lissus.
 Beside the Asclepieum and the Roman necropolis there are also two Greek Orthodox churches: Agios Kyrikos has some nice frescoes, and the chapel of Panagia is built with ancient marble blocks.

 The small beach is a coarse pebble beach.
-Nobody lives in Lissus nowadays.
-It is reachable from Sougia by boat or by foot (90 minute walk).
+Nobody lives in Lissos nowadays.
+It is reachable from Sougia by boat or by foot (90 minute walk through the Lissos Gorge).